Finding Pleasure in Puglia

 Assina Susumaniello Rosato 2022

 Omg didn’t know the Susumaniello grape, but now I want to know more!
 Quaffable AF this wine is, but not soft-spoken.
 It has a sweet-tart undertow while remaining mellow with an almost lactic finish.
-Yum yum yum. — 6 months ago
+Yum yum yum. — a year ago

 Serge, Daniel P. and 5 others liked this